20k-ultra/circle-ci-config-linter/README.md

 - [Schemastore](https://github.com/SchemaStore/schemastore/)
 - [json-schema.clj](https://github.com/niquola/json-schema.clj)

 The Schemastore spec used for this can be found in [/resources/circle-ci-schema.json](https://github.com/20k-ultra/circle-ci-config-linter/blob/master/resources/circle-ci-schema.json).
-I had to modify it slightly because the origin was causing json-schema.clj to throw some errors.
+I had to modify it slightly because the original was causing json-schema.clj to throw some errors.

 ### Building